 Editor-in-Chief: Professor Nick Sevdalis, King's College London, UK

-JOURNAL NEWS: BMJ STEL is now indexed in the Web of Science Emerging Sources Citation Index (Clarivate Analytics).
+JOURNAL NEWS: BMJ STEL is now indexed in the Emerging Sources Citation Index (Web of Science) and Scopus.

 STEL accepts submissions of a wide range of article types, including review articles, videos and original research.